cado-security/product-help/docs/cado/deploy/aws/iam/tighten-kms.md

 # How to reduce KMS permissions in AWS

-The Cado platform supports importing EC2 instances with encrypted volumes, provided the appropriate permissions are assigned to the `CadoResponseRole`.
-The default Cado IAM roles include the necessary permissions to decrypt AWS default KMS keys out of the box.
+The / Forensic Acquisition and Investigation platform supports importing EC2 instances with encrypted volumes, provided the appropriate permissions are assigned to the `CadoResponseRole`.
+The default IAM roles include the necessary permissions to decrypt AWS default KMS keys out of the box.
 Custom KMS keys are also supported.

 ## KMS Considerations for Custom Keys